streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

    ![Deploy a new app from your workspace](/images/streamlit-community-cloud/deploy-empty-new-app.png)

 1. When asked "Do you already have an app?" click "**Yup, I have an app**."
 1. Fill in your repository, branch, and file path.
-Alternatively, to paste a link directly to `your_app.py` on GitHub, click "**Paste GitHub URL**".
+Alternatively, to paste a link directly to `your_app.py` on GitHub, click "**Paste GitHub URL**."
 1. Optional: In the "App URL" field, choose a subdomain for your new app.

    Every Community Cloud app is deployed to a subdomain on `streamlit.app`, but you can change your app's subdomain at any time.
 For more information, see [App settings](/deploy/streamlit-community-cloud/manage-your-app/app-settings).
 In the following example, Community Cloud will deploy an app to `https://red-balloon.streamlit.app/`.